Cranbaerry/A.R.E.S/README.md

     -Repair avatar VRCAs retreived from the cache

-	-Logs ALL avatars seen in game regardless of them being private or public (PC only, currently)
+	-Logs ALL avatars seen in game regardless of them being private or public(Including Quest Versions)

-    -Log avatars manually via the preview frame(Public)(brokie)

 	-An easy to navigate and in my opinion extremely sexy GUI